crealytics/spark-excel/README.md

 or have a look at our wiki

 ## Building From Source
-This library is built with [SBT](http://www.scala-sbt.org/0.13/docs/Command-Line-Reference.html).
+This library is built with [Mill](https://github.com/com-lihaoyi/mill).
-To build a JAR file simply run `sbt assembly` from the project root.
+To build a JAR file simply run e.g. `mill spark-excel[2.13.10,3.3.1].assembly` from the project root, where `2.13.10` is the Scala version and `3.3.1` the Spark version.
-To build for a specific spark version, for example spark-2.4.1, run `sbt -Dspark.testVersion=2.4.1 assembly`, also from the project root.
-The build configuration includes support for Scala 2.12 and 2.11.
+To list all available combinations of Scala and Spark, run `mill resolve spark-excel[__]`.